GJC16/Python-REGISTRATION-Form/README.md

 ne = Entry(w)
 ne.place(x=170, y=130)
 ```
--A label and an entry field for the user's name are created.
+- A label and an entry field for the user's name are created.

 #### Email Field
 ```Python